kauri-io/Content/java/getting-started-eclipse.md

 [**Ethereum**](https://www.ethereum.org/) is a Blockchain, which means it operates on a [peer-to-peer network](https://en.wikipedia.org/wiki/Peer-to-peer) composed of thousand of nodes where each node agrees on the next state.

-In order to interract with the Ethereum global state (distributed database), a program needs to connect to a node that exposes the standard [JSON-RPC API](https://github.com/ethereum/wiki/wiki/JSON-RPC#json-rpc-api) which can be used to execute operations on the Ethereum blockchain.
+In order to interact with the Ethereum global state (distributed database), a program needs to connect to a node that exposes the standard [JSON-RPC API](https://github.com/ethereum/wiki/wiki/JSON-RPC#json-rpc-api) which can be used to execute operations on the Ethereum blockchain.

 In this article, we will learn how to start an Ethereum Java project and connect to a node using the Java library **[Web3j](https://web3j.io/)**, a lightweight and modular library implementing all the functionallities required to work with Ethereum (JSON-RPC API client, wallet account management, Java Smart Contract wrapper, support for ENS, ERC20 and ERC721 and much more).